Book cover

 }

 Extract Method is often referred to as the Swiss Army knife of refactorings due to its versatility and wide range of applications.
 For instance, it can be employed to break down a large method into smaller ones, each serving a specific goal that is reflected in its name.
-This approach also enhances the comprehensibility of the original method, as its body after the refactoring consists only of a sequence of calls.
-An example is provided below, and other applications of Extract Method are discussed in a following section.
+This approach also enhances the comprehensibility of the original method, as its body after the refactoring consists of only a sequence of calls.
+An example is provided below and other applications of Extract Method are discussed in a following section.

 void onCreate(SQLiteDatabase database) {// before extraction